hexlabsio/kloudformation/docs/get-started/get-started.md

 ## Get Started

 Any project can use KloudFormation.
 To get the best experience, it is recommended to use an IDE with code completion like IntelliJ IDEA

+For Reference Material: See [Reference](../reference/reference.html)

+To Invert a CloudFormation Template into Kloudformation: See [Inverting CloudFormation](../inversion)

+For Advanced Material like Templatisation of KloudFormation: See [Advanced](../advanced/advanced.html)

+For getting started with KloudFormation and your particular build tool: See links below